 Remember it is natural to feel anxious when asserting ourselves, again just focus on regular breathing and keep going.

 In summary, assertiveness is "the healthy option" as it keeps communication clear between us and others.
 We can each learn to be assertive in our own way, by expressing ourselves in a way that makes sense to us.
 Try practising and focusing on the benefits it can bring to us and our families.

 It is possible to be assertive without being angry or aggressive – by remaining confident, steady, calm, clear and focussed – and by having respect for ourselves and others.

 You may also like

 About the author

-As well as being a parent carer, Jill Pay is an Independent Trainer-Facilitator and Life Coach, and Breaks & Activities Service Manager at Camden Carers.
+As well as being a parent carer, Jill Pay is a former Independent Trainer-Facilitator and Life Coach, and Breaks & Activities Service Manager at Camden Carers.